WebAssembly/design/Modules.md

 native `syscall`.
 For example, a shell environment could define a builtin `stdio` module with an export `puts`.

-In C/C++, an undefined `extern` declaration could be compiled to an import and C/C++ calls to this `extern` would then be compiled to calls to this import.
+In C/C++, an undefined `extern` declaration (perhaps only when given the magic `__attribute__` or declared in a separate list of imports) could be compiled to an import and C/C++ calls to this `extern` would then be compiled to calls to this import.
 This is one way low-level C/C++ libraries could call out of WebAssembly in order to implement portable source-level interfaces (e.g., POSIX, OpenGL or SDL) in terms of host-specific functionality.

 ### Integration with ES6 modules